This course is over.

 - Interactive proof systems

-Lecture notes are made available in ILIAS close in time to the lectures.
+Lecture notes are made available close in time to the lectures.
+The current version can be downloaded here.
 In case you have suggestions or comments (typos or any kind of errors) please send an email.

 In-depth and background material of certain course aspects can be found in: